ajvdw/waterlezer/README.md

 ### ESPHome
 WaterLezer is powered by ESPHome.
 The code is opensource and can be found on my GitHub page for waterlezer.
 Here you can find a default yaml file as it is used for the precompiled firmware.

-### Calibration
+### Installation
+Push the sensor on the watermeter.
+Connect the waterlezer with the mcu.
+Connect the mcu to power (using a micro usb cable and phone charger).
-Connect the mcu to power, it will behave like a wifi access point.
+Once powered-on it will behave like a wifi access point.
 Join the network with SSID Waterlezer.
 You will be forwarded to a webpage (http://192.168.4.1).
 On this page you can configure your home wifi settings.
 If configured correctly it will join your home network automatically.
 Now you can connect the sensor to the mcu using the short cable and mount the sensor on top of the watermeter.

+### Calibration
 Open a tap and keep the water running when you are calibrating.
-On the PCB there are two potentionmeters (blue boxes).
+On the PCB there are two potentiometers (blue boxes).
 Turn the left one all the way to the left and the right one all the way to the right.
 Now slowly turn the left one to the right until the led starts flashing slowly on and off (no small flashes in between).
 Next slowly turn the right one to the left until the led starts alternating between off-medium-on-medium-off etc.